Do you feel like you are swallowing needles while eating meals?

 How is strep throat spread?

 A sore throat on one side, what does that mean?

 I don’t want to be the bearer of bad news, but if you’ve sore throat only on one side then it might be Peritonsillar Abscess or Quinsy.

 Yes and here is how:

-When any of these tissues are infected by streptococcus bacteria, it can cause strep throat and you’ve to bear all the pain that goes with it.
+When any of these tissues are infected by streptococcus bacteria, it can cause strep throat and you’ll have to bear all the pain that goes with it.

 Is strep throat dangerous during pregnancy?

-No, it’s not dangerous while you’re carrying a baby but you’ve to do something about the fever.
-As it is not good for the baby, especially in first trimester when fetal organs are forming.
+No, it’s not dangerous while you’re carrying a baby but you’ll have to do something about the fever.
+As it is not good for the baby, especially in the first trimester when fetal organs are forming.

 So, try to bring down your temperature ASAP.